kaieberl/paper2speech/Readme.md

 # Paper2Speech

 > [!TIP]
 > ArXiv now features html versions for new papers, see [here](https://info.arxiv.org/about/accessible_HTML.html).
 I am currently working on a browser add-on that adds buttons directly to the website.
-You can also convert the TeX sources to html yourself using [latexml](https://github.com/brucemiller/LaTeXML).
-The `latexml` folder provided in this repository is a copy from [engrafo](https://github.com/arxiv-vanity/engrafo).
-> ```bash
-> latexmlc --dest out.html main.tex --nographicimages --format html5 --nodefaultresources --mathtex --svg --verbose --timestamp 0 --path latexml/packages/ --preload latexml/engrafo.ltxml --preload /opt/local/lib/perl5/vendor_perl/5.34/LaTeXML/Package/hyperref.sty.ltxml --xsltparameter SIMPLIFY_HTML:true
-> ```

 ## Motivation
 As a student in applied mathematics / machine learning, I often get to read scientific books, lecture notes and papers.